 Type of battery

-The type of on/off switch that your flashlight has is very important.
+The type of on/off switches that your flashlight has is very important.
 This is because some switches will require you to operate with one hand or both hands.
-It can be a side switch or tail cap switch.
-Some have rotating bezels which you will have to adjust using two hands.
+It can be a side switch or a tail cap switch.
+Some have rotating bezels, which you will have to adjust using two hands.

 Size and weight